Two Effects, One Trigger: On the Modality Gap, Object Bias, and Information Imbalance in Contrastive Vision-Language Models: Extended details for Section

-\ownparagraph{Relative Modality Gap (RMG).} As a remedy to above outlined limitations, we proposed a Relative Modality Gap (RMG) measure in the main text.
-RMG computes the distances between matching image-text pairs instead of the means to address 2.
-Since density estimation in high-dimensional spaces is difficult, we used the mean distances between all samples per modality as rough approximation to address 1.
-Finally, we used cosine similarities instead of the L2 norm to address 3.
+\ownparagraph{Relative Modality Gap (RMG).} As a remedy to above outlined limitations, we proposed a Relative Modality Gap (RMG) measure in the main text (see \cref{eq:rmg}).
+RMG computes the distances between matching image-text pairs instead of the means to address (b).
+Since density estimation in high-dimensional spaces is difficult, we used the mean distances between all samples per modality as rough approximation to address (a).
+Finally, we used cosine similarities instead of the L2 norm to address (c) and (d).